schlitzered/pep3143daemon/doc/source/intro.rst

 terminated, would allow a second instance to start.
 Which can lead to undefined behaviour.

-The removal of the PidFile is now implemented in the PidFile class, that is distributed with the pep3143daemon package.
+The removal of the PidFile is now implemented in the PidFile class, distributed with the pep3143daemon package.
 The file will be removed via an atexit call.